farm shop & cafe open throughout november & december

-Come and pick your own fruit, vegetables and flowers from our 45 acres of beautiful Oxfordshire fields.
-Our specialities are asparagus (April – June) and strawberries (May – October).
+Come and pick your own Oxfordshire fruit, vegetables and flowers from our 45 acres of colourful produce, all grown just for you.

 The perfect day out

-Explore our 45 acres of PYO fields, and our well-stocked farm shop for a relaxed day out in the countryside.
+Explore our 45 acres of PYO fields, our well-stocked farm shop, cafe and woodland play area for a beautiful day out in the countryside.

-Kick the day off with a hot cup of Coffee Mongers coffee and a freshly baked Long Crendon Manor pastry from the Tractor Shack Café.
-Fill your punnets with strawberries and raspberries (we encourage you to taste one or two as you go) and then head for our colourful vegetable patch to pick trayfuls of broad beans, sweetcorn, carrots and beetroot.
-Pop into our flower fields for a bright bunch of gladioli or sunflowers to take home, and after a blissful morning of fruit & vegetable picking, enjoy a fresh lunch of seasonal produce from our café, on our benches in the sunshine.
+Kick the day off with a hot cup of Coffee Mongers coffee and a freshly baked pastry from the café.
+Fill your punnets with strawberries and raspberries and then head for our colourful vegetable patch to pick trayfuls of broad beans, sweetcorn, artichoke and courgettes.
+Pop into our flower fields for a bright bunch of gladioli or sunflowers to pop in a vase when you get home, and after a blissful morning of fruit & vegetable picking, enjoy a fresh lunch of seasonal produce from our café, on our benches in the sunshine.

-You’ll find The Tractor Shack Café at the back of the farm shop, where you can treat yourself to an excellent Coffee Mongers coffee or cup of teapigs tea, freshly pressed fruit juices, Hooray's gelato and our famous wonky strawberry milkshakes in the summer months.
+You’ll find café at the back of the farm shop, where you can treat yourself to an excellent Coffee Mongers coffee or cup of teapigs tea, freshly pressed fruit juices and locally made Hooray's gelato in the summer months.

-Choose a slice of homemade cake - including plenty of gluten free and vegan options - a freshly baked croissant, a mug of homemade seasonal soup or a tasty panini, a slice of quiche, a Ploughman’s lunch or a generous Rectory Farm salad created from plenty of our own fresh farm produce, plus the very best of what else we sell in the shop.
+Choose a slice of homemade cake - including plenty of gluten free and vegan options - a freshly baked croissant, a bowl of homemade seasonal soup or a toastie, a slice of quiche, a tasty wrap or a generously filled breakfast bagel.

-Rectory Farm Shop is open April – October, plus a bonus four weeks at Christmas.
+Rectory Farm Shop is open from mid- March to October, plus a bonus four weeks at Christmas.
 We sell all our own homegrown produce when in season - including several varieties of our own potatoes - picked and on the shelves within a few hours.

-We work hard to source the best quality local products from Oxfordshire, Buckinghamshire and the Cotswolds.
-In our fridges you’ll find local poultry, lamb and beef from D'Oyley's Farm in Stadhampton, pies and sausage rolls from Eadles Farm in neighbouring Beckley village, award winning organic cheeses from Nettlebed Creamery, North Cotswolds Dairy milk, and traditional farmhouse Cotswold Butter – plus all manner of condiments and cooking sauces, baking supplies, biscuits, pantry essentials, free range eggs and milk.
-Our bread arrives each morning from Long Crendon Manor Bakery and Degustibus artisan bakers in Abingdon.
+We work tirelessly to source the best quality local products from Oxfordshire, Buckinghamshire and the Cotswolds.
+In our fridges you’ll find local poultry, lamb and beef from D'Oyley's Farm in Stadhampton; pies and sausage rolls from Eadles Farm in neighbouring Beckley village, award winning cheeses from Nettlebed Creamery, Kingcott Dairy and The Oxford Cheese Company; North Cotswolds Dairy milk, and traditional farmhouse Cotswold Butter – plus all manner of condiments and cooking sauces, baking supplies, biscuits, pantry essentials, free range eggs and milk.
+Our bread and pastries arrive freshly baked each morning from the Natural Bread Company in Oxford and Degustibus artisan bakers in Abingdon.